-This post is part of the Science Tuesday feature series on the U.S. Department of Agriculture blog.
-Check back each week as we showcase stories and news from the agency’s rich science and research portfolio.
+This post is part of the Science Tuesday feature series on the U.S. Department of Agriculture (USDA) blog.
+Check back each week as we showcase the stories and news from the agency’s rich science and research portfolio.

 Yesterday, I had the pleasure of joining U.S. Agriculture Secretary Tom Vilsack, U.S. Senator Roy Blunt, U.S. Representative Lacy Clay, along with St. Louis area economic development and agriculture representatives to celebrate the establishment of a new national operations center for USDA’s National Agricultural Statistics Service (NASS) in Overland, Mo.
 This facility, with the jobs and local investment it brings, has the potential for positive, long-term economic impact in our community.
 Read more »

 The Obama Administration made historic investments in rural America in FY 2010, paving the way for increased economic growth and productivity over the long term.
 More than 33,700 rural jobs were created and saved as a result of assistance Rural Development provided to more than 500 rural businesses; more than 150,000 rural residents became homeowners in FY 2010, and 4.67 billion kilowatt hours of energy were saved through Rural Development energy programs.
 As a matter of fact, USDA investments in renewable energy led to the production of nearly 1 billion gallons of advanced biofuels in FY 2010.
 These and other details are included in a report I issued today.
 Read more »

 A few years ago, Iris Estes’ shyness served her well.
 After all, it didn’t matter to her because she didn’t have to give speeches or talk to groups.